Mason438/Personal-Portfolio/README.md

 # Personal Portfolio

-Website showcasing my personal portfolio,
+Website showcasing my personal portfolio.
 Built with React, Vite, and Tailwind CSS, and deployed on Vercel.